VirgileDjimgou/VisionBridge-CV/README.md

 # VisionBridge-CV

-**Classical Computer Vision** — C++ / OpenCV vision engine bridged to C# via P/Invoke, with REST, OPC-UA, and industrial bottle inspection on top.
+**Classical Computer Vision.** A C++ / OpenCV vision engine bridged to C# via P/Invoke, with REST, OPC-UA, and industrial bottle inspection on top.

-> 💡 This project has a companion: **[VisionBridge-AI](https://github.com/VirgileDjimgou/VisionBridge-AI)** — the same industrial inspection problem solved with deep learning (YOLO / ONNX / PyTorch).
+> 💡 This project has a companion: **[VisionBridge-AI](https://github.com/VirgileDjimgou/VisionBridge-AI)**.
+Same industrial inspection problem, solved with deep learning (YOLO / ONNX / PyTorch).
 Both repos share the same architecture (REST + OPC-UA + WPF client) so the detection engines can be compared side by side.

 I built this as a small technical playground for my portfolio.
 I originally started it while preparing for an interview at NeuroCheck (industrial image processing, Stuttgart) and it just kind of kept going